-Under the Resource Management Act 1991 (RMA) local government is required to consider the effects of a changing climate on their communities.
-They are also required to incorporate climate change into existing frameworks, plans, projects and standard decision-making procedures.
+Under the Resource Management Act 1991 (RMA) local government is required to consider the effects of a changing climate on communities.
+It is also required to incorporate climate change into existing frameworks, plans, projects and standard decision-making procedures.
 A climate change perspective is now integrated into activities such as flood management, water resources, planning, building regulations and transport.

 The Quality Planning website has a guidance note that provides: